sysaulab/fuzzy_dict/PAPER.md

 ## Abstract

-Fuzzy string matching is a computationally expensive operation that often becomes a bottleneck in large-scale search applications.
-This paper presents a lightweight, conservative pre‑filtering technique based on character‑presence bitmasks that reduces the candidate set for expensive similarity scoring by 80–95% with O(1) time complexity per item.
-The filter uses a 64‑bit mask where each bit represents the presence of a **character class** (e.g., a group of letters) in a string.
+Fuzzy string matching is computationally expensive and often becomes a bottleneck in large‑scale search applications.
+This paper presents a lightweight, conservative pre‑filtering technique based on character‑presence bitmasks.
+Instead of merely reducing verification overhead, the method **collects and pre‑ranks** a small set of high‑quality candidates in deterministic time, regardless of the dictionary size. **Words are added in nanoseconds, and a query completes in microseconds observed consistently in practice.** The filter uses a 64‑bit mask where each bit represents the presence of a **character class** (e.g., a group of letters) in a string.
 During search, a simple bucketing scheme retrieves only candidates whose masks are at a Hamming distance of 0, 1, or 2 from the query mask, eliminating non‑matching items before any costly similarity computation.
 We describe the algorithm, its implementation considerations, and demonstrate its effectiveness across multilingual alphabets including Latin, Cyrillic, Greek, and Arabic scripts.
-The technique is orthogonal to existing fuzzy matching algorithms and can be integrated as a first‑stage filter in any fuzzy search system.
+The technique is orthogonal to existing fuzzy matching algorithms and can be integrated as a first‑stage candidate collector in any fuzzy search system.

 ## 1. Introduction